 On October 9, 2003 we announced that we had signed a manufacturing agreement for up to ten years to manufacture StaphVAX at a contract manufacturer's site.
-Under the agreement we have a commitment of \$7.6 million related to establishing a manufacturing right for the commercial manufacture of StaphVAX.
+Under the terms of the agreement we have a commitment of \$7.6 million related to acquiring the right to future commercial manufacturing capacity for StaphVAX.